Wei-Shao-Reg/GDR/README.md

 The "data" folder contains a simulated 2D CT time-series that consists of the 0EX, 20IN, 40IN, 60IN, 80IN, 100IN phases.
 We have given you the CT images, lung masks, artifact masks, and a parameter file named "param2D.text".
 A duplication artifat was introduced in the 40IN CT.
 To remove this duplication artifact, you can run the 2D GDR regression by executing:

 ```
-mkdir ../GDR/output/
+mkdir output
-./GDR2D ../GDR/data/param2D.txt
+./GDR2D param2D.txt
 ```

-The output of GDR regression in "../GDR/output/" includes "artifact-free" CT images, Jacobian images, displacement fields at different breathing phases.
+The output of GDR regression in the "output" directory includes "artifact-free" CT images, Jacobian images, displacement fields at different breathing phases.
 By comparing "../GDR/output/template_image_at_time_10.nii.gz" with "../GDR/data/40IN.nii.gz", you can see how the duplication artifact has been removed by the GDR regression.

 ### To summarize, use the following two steps to run the GDR algroithm:
 ```
-1. Create a parameter file, see parameter/param.txt for an example and parameter/param_exp.txt for an explanation of the parameters.
+1. Create a parameter file, see param2D.txt for an example of parameter file for 2D GDR regression, param3D.tx for an example of parameter file for 3D GDR regression, and param_explanation.txt for an explanation of all of the variables.
-2. Run 2D GDR regression by executing: GDR2D {your parameter file} Or run 3D GDR regression by executing: GDR3D {your parameter file}.
+2. Run 2D GDR regression by executing: ./GDR2D {path to your parameter file} Or run 3D GDR regression by executing: ./GDR3D {path to your parameter file}.
 ```